Barclays in $94 million Euribor accord, other banks could follow

 Barclays’ preliminary settlement requires court approval.

-Other defendants include Citigroup Inc, Credit Agricole SA, Deutsche Bank AG, HSBC Holdings Plc, JPMorgan Chase & Co, Rabobank BA , Royal Bank of Scotland Group Plc, Societe Generale SA and UBS AG.
+Other defendants include BNP Paribas SA, Citigroup Inc, Credit Agricole SA, Deutsche Bank AG , HSBC Holdings Plc, JPMorgan Chase & Co , Rabobank BA, Royal Bank of Scotland Group Plc , Societe Generale SA and UBS AG.
 The electronic broker-dealer ICAP Plc is also a defendant.
-BNP Paribas SA was dismissed as a defendant in September.

 Barclays spokesman Mark Lane declined to comment.
 Representatives for the other defendants declined to comment or did not immediately respond to requests for comment.